Pine Island Van Horn Public Library: Current Facility and Programs

 The building consists of two floors, with a children-focused section as the ground floor and an adult-focused section above.
-The Van Horn Public Library has been known to collaborate with the nearby Zumbrota Public Library on programs such as the summer reading program, the independently owned Better Brew Coffeehouse, the Pine Haven Community, a local retirement home, and the organization Pine Island People for the Arts (PAPA) for various programs and events, as well as other local businesses and organizations.
-The facility maintains a straw bale garden with the help of child patrons.
-The library delivers large-print books to the Pine Haven Community bimonthly as a free service for the residents.
-A staff member published a children's book based upon her late husband's hunting memories titled "Feed the Mice: Woodsy Tales in Memory of Opa" and was actively promoted after release in 2011 at the library.
-A fireplace built into the top level is no longer in use.
-Subscriptions to several area and national newspapers are available to browse as well as magazine subscriptions.
-The library also provides facilities for the local festival Winterfest.
+The Van Horn Public Library has been known to collaborate with the nearby Zumbrota Public Library on programs such as the summer reading program, the Pine Haven Community, a local retirement home, and the organization Pine Island People for the Arts (PAPA) for various programs and events, as well as other local businesses and organizations.
 A Little Free Library is slated to open June 5 which will be owned by the library.